 (Full guide to the really comfortable work boots here)

 Having boots with built in safety caps also serve an important role for the climbing lineman.
 One of the last things you want to have to worry about is the risk of stubbing your toe during an ascent or descent.
 No one enjoys a stubbed toe, but in this circumstance, it can hinder your climbing ability.

 Your job may take you indoors on some days, but the majority of your time is going to be spent outside.
 Rain is an almost impossible element to avoid as an outdoor worker.
 As a result, the best lineman boots are prepared to handle wet conditions.

-The first layer of defense starts from the outside, usually with a leather exterior.
+The first layer of defence starts from the outside, usually with a leather exterior.
 Additional seam sealing is a great added measure that reinforces the weakest points along the boots.
 If any water makes it to the inside, having a moisture wicking internal lining will handle the rest and make sure your feet stay dry and comfortable which is an important feature to looks at line boot reviews.

 Our 5 Best Lineman Boots

 HOFFMAN BOOTS Men's 10" Composite Toe Dri-Line